Decker-Matthew-R/Decorator-Design-Pattern-Assignment1/README.md

 ### Assignment 1
 ### Dr. Hassan Pournaghshband

-A Simple Program to Demonstrate the Decorator Design Pattern: Coded in Java.
+In this repo you will find:
+- A simple application to demonstrate how the decorator pattern works
+- A class diagram for calculating the cost of the pizza

 The following program is a simple example of the decorator pattern and how it works..
 As this is a simple example, it does not allow the user to choose ingredients through a series of options, but rather provides all the decorators and shows how they are used to extend the basic pizza class.
 <br>